KristinHenry/vis.social/README.md

 * Reporting abuse and harassment
 	* on our instance
 	* from other instances

+## How to...
+* ... add alt-text to an image in a new post:
+* ... add alt-text to an image in an existing post:

 ## Tools and habits for supporting a diverse community?